 What a perineal tear is

-Perineal tear degree 1
+Perineal tear grade 1

-Perineal tear degree 2
+Perineal tear grade 2

-Perineal tear degree 3 and 4
+Perineal tear grade 3 and 4

-A clear overview of OASI, repair and typical follow-up care is available from RCOG.
+A clear overview of OASI, repair and typical follow-up care is available from the RCOG.
 RCOG: Third and fourth degree tears OASI

 Why a perineal tear happens